Which Of The Following Statements About Cyclooctatetraene Is Not True

 Reactivity

 The reactivity of cyclooctatetraene is consistent with its non-aromatic character.
-It readily undergoes addition reactions, such as hydrogenation, halogenation, and Diels-Alder reactions.
+Consider this: it readily undergoes addition reactions, such as hydrogenation, halogenation, and Diels-Alder reactions.
 These reactions break the π bonds and relieve the strain associated with the molecule's geometry.

 In contrast, aromatic compounds like benzene resist addition reactions and prefer to undergo substitution reactions that preserve the aromatic system.
 The difference in reactivity highlights the fundamental distinction between cyclooctatetraene and aromatic compounds.